Nalla-Turing/cryptonite_taskphase_Mrinal/Comprehending_Commands.md

     The next clue is **delayed** --- it will not become readable until you enter the directory with 'cd'.

 They asking me to do the same thing i had been doing so far.Next step I found bunch of files but nothing that says clue.
 So idecide to `cat` every file one at a time.
 Luxcky I got DOSSIER had the clue.
 Next clue
-    The next clue is in: /opt/pwndbg/.venv/lib/python3.8/site-packages/sortedcontainers-2.4.0.dist-info
+    The next clue is in: /usr/share/racket/pkgs/htdp-doc/teachpack/htdp

-    The next clue is **delayed** --- it will not become readable until you enter the directory with 'cd'.
+    Watch out!
+The next clue is **trapped**.
+You'll need to read it out without 'cd'ing into the directory; otherwise, the clue will self destruct!

 Ok so i an't cd into the directory, but I cansee what's in the directory just from here.
 So i do `ls /usr/share/racket/pkgs/htdp-doc/teachpack/htdp`, I find the clue as CUE-TRAPPED, so i access the file using the entire directory like `cat /usr/share/racket/pkgs/htdp-doc/teachpack/htdp` and I get the clue.